grill-lab/DL-Hard/README.md

 <h3 id="evaluation">Evaluation</h3>

 <p> Official metrics for DL-Hard are NDCG@10 and RR.
 For binary metrics, labels of two or greater should be considered as
 relevant.
-Thus, trec_eval command: <i>"trec_eval -l 2 -o -c -M100 -q -m all_trec"</i>. </p>
+Thus, trec_eval command: <i>"trec_eval -l 2 -o -c -M1000 -q -m all_trec"</i>. </p>

 <!-- Baselines -->
 <h3 id="baselines">Baselines</h3>

-<p>Baseline runs and trec_evals can be found in the baselines directory: <a href="https://github.com/grill-lab/DL-Hard/tree/main/dataset/baselines/">link</a>.
+<p>Baseline runs, used parameters and trec_evals can be found in the baselines directory: <a href="https://github.com/grill-lab/DL-Hard/tree/main/dataset/baselines/">link</a>.
-These runs utilities the standard 5-folds for cross-validation and the outlined trec_eval procedure.</p>
+These runs utilities the <a href="https://github.com/grill-lab/DL-Hard/blob/main/dataset/folds.json">standard 5-folds</a> for cross-validation and the outlined trec_eval procedure.</p>

 <h5> Document Baselines: </h5>